skurhse/bass/README.md

 ### What is [Amazon Web Services](https://en.wikipedia.org/wiki/Amazon_Web_Services)?

-Amazon Web Services, Inc. or 'AWS' is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs.
+*Amazon Web Services, Inc.* or 'AWS' is a subsidiary of Amazon that provides cloud computing platforms and APIs.

-As of 2022, AWS comprises over 200 individual products and services generating US$80 billion in revenue.
+AWS comprises over 200 individual products and services.

 ### What is [Amazon Elastic Compute Cloud](https://en.wikipedia.org/wiki/Amazon_Elastic_Compute_Cloud)?

-Elastic Compute Cloud or 'EC2' is AWS's autoscaling machine virtualization platform.
+The *Elastic Compute Cloud* or 'EC2' is AWS's autoscaling machine virtualization platform.

-Under EC2, virtual machine instances are configurable using virtual appliances called "Amazon Machine Images".
+In EC2, virtual machine instances are configurable using virtual appliances called "Amazon Machine Images" that includes:

+- root volume template
+- launch permissions
+- block device mappings

 ### What is [Amazon S3](https://en.wikipedia.org/wiki/Amazon_S3)?